TIMED

 📖 About This Object

-TIMED is an active satellite operated by United States, launched on 2001-12-07 from Vandenberg SFB, California.
+TIMED is an active satellite operated by National Aeronautics and Space Administration (NASA)/Applied Physics Laboratory, Johns Hopkins (United States), launched on 2001-12-07 from Vandenberg SFB, California on the Jason launch.
 With over 25 years in orbit, it has far exceeded many satellites’ design lifetimes.
-It orbits in Low Earth Orbit (LEO) at altitudes between 580 km and 584 km with an inclination of 74.1°.
-It travels at approximately 27,257 km/h (7.57 km/s), completing one full orbit every 96 minutes — that’s roughly 14.95 orbits per day.
+It orbits in Low Earth Orbit (LEO) at altitudes between 580 km and 582 km with an inclination of 74.1°.
+It travels at approximately 27,259 km/h (7.57 km/s), completing one full orbit every 96 minutes — that’s roughly 14.95 orbits per day.
 Its near-circular orbit (eccentricity close to zero) means it maintains a very consistent altitude throughout each revolution.
-It is part of the Tdrss constellation group.
 At its current altitude, the estimated orbital lifetime before atmospheric re-entry is ~3–10 years.
 Orbital Radar tracks TIMED in real time using the latest two-line element set (TLE) data, providing live position, altitude, speed and orbital path updated continuously.

 🌍 Orbit Context